nuppul/nuppul.github.io/content/posts/koulutus.md

 hero_image: "/content/images/color2.png"

 ---
-I will graduate as a Cultural Manager from Metropolia University of Applied Sciences in the fall of 2023 with the completion of my thesis. **My thesis** examines the state and development of artists' well-being under the title **"SUPPORTING AND INVOLVING ARTISTS IN BOOKING AGENCIES – DEVELOPING ARTIST-ORIENTED OPERATING METHODS FOR A BOOKING AGENCY SUOMEN KEIKKAMYYNTI"**.
+I'll graduate from Metropolia University of Applied Sciences' Cultural Management degree programme in the fall of 2023, with the completion of my thesis. **My thesis** examines the state and development of artists' well-being in the music and live industries under the title **"SUPPORTING AND INVOLVING ARTISTS IN BOOKING AGENCIES – DEVELOPING ARTIST-ORIENTED OPERATING METHODS FOR A BOOKING AGENCY SUOMEN KEIKKAMYYNTI"**.

 The idea for my thesis started to form when I was touring with *ibe*.
-While it was of course fun and exciting, I could feel the struggles of others and myself – struggles that were caused by irregular schedules, endless travelling, lack of sleep and rest, stress and missing home.
-In my thesis I've interviewed artists and people working around them in order to find out the most tiring factors and how we could make these factors less overwhelming.
+While touring was of course fun and exciting, I could feel the struggles of others and myself – struggles that were caused by irregular schedules, endless travelling, lack of sleep and rest, stress and missing home.
+In my thesis I've interviewed artists and people working around them in order to find out the most tiring factors and how we could make them less overwhelming.

 *Link to the thesis will be found in my portfolio when it's published.*